UpasanaDutta98/ConfigModel_MCMC/docs/example.md

 # An example network
 G = nx.gnp_random_graph(n = 100, p = 0.1)

-# Specify the graph space and create a new object
+# Use the default graph space (simple vertex-labeled) and create a new object
 mcmc_object = CM.MCMC(G)

 # Get a new graph (G_2) from the Configuration model